reactiveui/refit/README.md

 * Blazor
 * Uno Platform

+### SDK Requirements

+Refit 6 requires at Visual Studio 16.8 or higher, or the .NET SDK 5.0.100 or higher.
+It can target any .NET Standard 2.0 platform.

 #### Breaking changes in 6.x

  Refit 6 makes the [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-overview) the default.
 If you'd like to continue to use `Newtonsoft.Json`, add the `Refit.Newtonsoft.Json` NuGet package and set your `ContentSerializer` to `NewtonsoftJsonContentSerializer` on your `RefitSettings` instance. `System.Text.Json` is faster and uses less memory, though not all features are supported.
 The [migration guide](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to?pivots=dotnet-5-0) contains more details.